 No trip is worth the money spent without a little adventure mixed in.
-Taking a day away from the caged in resort to see the culture and thrills of locals and a peak into their lives is worth more than any free rum drink in my travel experience.
-So where do you go for these adventures?
-Here are the 5 top experiences I had while in Jamaica.
+Taking a day away from caged in the resort to see the culture and thrills of locals and a peek into their lives is worth more than any free rum drink in my travel experience.
+For me, these were the 5 top adventures you must try while in Jamaica.

 4. Snorkeling– Like most paradise locations, you don’t have to go far for a great snorkeling experience.
 All you need is a little guts to get close to dark rock/cave formations and swim over the dark seaweed patches.
 (You can’t see much in most seaweed areas so I suggest flipping over and swimming on your back until the “shark infested seaweed” portion is cleared) We encountered many types of fish, purple urchins, and large coral starfish.
 I would pay to scuba dive…I would not pay someone to take me somewhere to snorkel because you can always find it yourself.
 Most hotels or local grocery stores have cheap/free to rent snorkel gear so always check first!

 5. The Luminous Lagoon– The Luminous Lagoon is an area of water where the Martha Brae River meets the Caribbean Sea previously used as a goods trading port.
 Long after the days of ship trading scientists found microorganisms called dinoflagellates, a tiny organism that lives where salt and fresh water combine and glow a bright blue color when agitated (a.k.a when you swim in the water) Of the four locations that are home to these glowing marvels, Jamaica is home to the most brilliant of them all.

 When planning a big trip, it’s important to use the most helpful resources.
 Booking.com is one of my favorite resources for the best prices for every type of accommodation.
 Plus Booking.com never has booking fees and offers free cancellations on most rooms.